IainSimpsonCode/UCLanSU/MC-Research.md

 - [A Basic Guide to Mitigating Circumstances](https://documents.manchester.ac.uk/display.aspx?DocID=23886) [^15]

 #### Extentions
 Extentions are usually offered for up to 5 working days, without the requirement for evidence.
-Longer extentions can be granted at the schools discretion. [^12]
+Longer extentions can be granted at the schools discretion. [^12] By September 2024, the university will have produced a standard form for all students to use to request extentions. [^16] In section 3.6 of the Procedure for Extentions, the university clearly describes what situations would be valid reason for extentions, and which situations would be invalid. <br>
+Section 3.8 of the Procedure for Extentions details who considers the request.
+The wording is as follows: [^11] <br>
+>
+> "Requests for extensions should be considered initially by PS staff under the School’s agreed parameters.
+In the event of any specific requests that require academic input/decisions, PS colleagues should refer the requests to the relevant academic colleagues.
+Schools are responsible for confirming both the agreed parameters and the academic colleagues who would be involved in the decision-making process" <br>
+>
+This wording makes it unnecessarily unclear as to who approves each extention and who students should be submitting thier request to, but I have interpreted it as follows: <br>
+University of Manchester uses PS as an abbreviation for Professional Services. [^17] As such, students fill in a form and submit it to professional services.
+The application is then reviewed centrally by them, unless the request is specific and requires academic input, in which case the school selects academics from the subject area to advise.

+#### Mitigating Circumstances

 ## References
 [^1]: https://www.chester.ac.uk/student-life/student-support/inclusion/faqs/